qablet-academy/intro/docs/models/mc.md

     "SEED": 1,
 },
 ```

+The model dependent section should include whatever is required by the corresponding finmc model.

 ## finmc models

 The `finmc` package contains Monte-Carlo implementations of many financial models derived from a common interface class.